Three-point field goal: Rule specifications

 A player's feet must be completely behind the three-point line at the time of the shot or jump in order to make a three-point attempt; if the player's feet are on or in front of the line, it is a two-point attempt.
 A player is allowed to jump from outside the line and land inside the line to make a three-point attempt, as long as the ball is released in mid-air.

 An official raises his/her arm with three fingers extended to signal the shot attempt.
 If the attempt is successful, he/she raises his/her other arm with all fingers fully extended in manner similar to a football official signifying successful field goal to indicate the three-point goal.
 The official must recognize it for it to count as three points.
 Instant replay has sometimes been used, depending on league rules.
 The NBA, WNBA FIBA and the NCAA specifically allow replay for this purpose.
 In NBA, WNBA & FIBA games, video replay does not have to occur immediately following a shot; play can continue and the officials can adjust the scoring later in the game, after reviewing the video.
 However, in late game situations, play may be paused pending a review.

 If a shooter is fouled while attempting a three-pointer and subsequently misses the shot, the shooter is awarded three free-throw attempts.
 If a player completes a three-pointer while being fouled, the player is awarded one free-throw for a possible 4-point play.
 Conceivably, if a player completed a three-pointer while being fouled, and that foul was ruled as either a Flagrant 1 or a Flagrant 2 foul, the player would be awarded two free throws for a possible 5-point play.

+In 3x3, where shots from behind the arc are worth 2 points, the shooter is normally awarded two free throws if the shot is missed and one if the shot is made.
+However, if the fouling team has committed more than 6 fouls in the game, the shooter receives two free throws regardless of the result of the basket attempt.
+If the foul is the team's 10th (or greater), the shooter's team also gets possession of the ball.